Albatraoz12/U09-Training-App/README.md

 ## **Trainers**

 Trainers can do what an registered user can but also puplish their workout lists to help users complete their goal.

+## **Better code structure**

+How I have implemented the code structure could have been better but for me I find this pleasent and easy to get started.
+I managed to create an Utiles file to store all my functions in.
+I reacently found out something called useContaxt which would have helped me alot in this project but due to have learend about this hook this late, I skipped it for now and for futher work this should be considered to be implemented.